How to configure reverse mapping on DNS name servers

 Configuring reverse mapping on the primary authoritative name server

-On RHELServer1, open /etc/named.conf and add the following zone configuration.
+On RHELServer1, open the /etc/named.conf file and add the following zone configuration.

-The type option configures this name server as the primary authoritative name server for this zone.
+The type option makes this name server the primary authoritative name server in this zone.

 The file option defines the zone file for this zone.
-On the primary name server, we need to manually create this file.
+On the primary name server, we manually create this file.
 The secondary name server automatically fetches it from the primary name server.

 The allow-transfer option defines the secondary or slave name server's IP address.
 The primary name server transfers the zone file to the name server defined in this option.